frypatch/The-Price-of-Remembering/book/CHAPTER_08.md

 Devi’s room always felt alive, but in a way I could never entirely trust.
 Cinnamon softened the sharper edges of whatever alchemy worked in the shadows, but it did little to cover the tension coiled within the space itself.
 It was the kind of room that invited curiosity the way a sharp knife invites wandering fingers.

-Devi lounged in her chair, her hair spilling over one shoulder in a lazy river of ink, legs tucked beneath her like a cat waiting to pounce.
+Devi lounged in her chair, her hair tumbling over one shoulder in a pale waterfall, legs tucked beneath her like a cat waiting to pounce.
 Her grin, sharp and knowing, widened as I entered.
 “Kvothe,” she said, drawing out my name like a silken thread.
 “To what do I owe this charming distraction?”

 “You flatter me too easily,” I said, leaning against the doorframe.